mathiasmellemstuen/Chess.js/README.md

 A simple Javascript chess library that makes it easy to implement a fully playable chessboard on any html website.

 ## Usage
-The code below shows you how you can implement the chessboard.
+The code below shows you how you can implement a chessboard in HTML.
 ```html
 <!DOCTYPE html>
 <html>